emarsden/pg-el/doc/src/about.md

 - Connections over TCP or (on Unix machines) a local Unix socket.
 ~~~

-The code has been tested with **PostgreSQL versions** 16.3, 15.4, 13.8, 11.17, and 10.22 on Linux.
+The code has been tested with **PostgreSQL versions** 17beta1, 16.3, 15.4, 13.8, 11.17, and 10.22 on
-It is also tested via GitHub actions on MacOS and Microsoft Windows, using the PostgreSQL version
+Linux.
+It is also tested via GitHub actions on MacOS and Microsoft Windows.
+This library also works,
-which is pre-installed in the virtual images (currently 14.8).
-This library also works, to a
-variable extent, against other databases that implement the PostgreSQL wire protocol:
+to a variable extent, against other databases that implement the PostgreSQL wire protocol:

 - [YugabyteDB](https://yugabyte.com/): tested against version 2.21.
 This database uses a lot of
   code from PostgreSQL 11 and is quite compatible, including with the HSTORE and pgvector